 Step 3 – Mastery

 It really is that easy.
-Trust me, if you start out slowly and negate a ton of answer choices to get good at the technique, you’ll find that these questions aren’t even scary anymore.
-In fact, they might start to seem like the one question type where you can feel 100% confident about the answer!
+Trust me; if you start slowly and negate a ton of answer choices to get good at the technique, you’ll find that these questions aren’t even scary anymore.
+In fact, they might start to seem like the only question type that you can feel 100% confident about the answer!

-You also may find that it is easy to do the process in your head, rather than having to write anything down.
+You also may find that it is easy to do the process in your head rather than write anything down.
 This can shave off a little time, and anything that saves time on the LSAT is a good thing.

 Additional LSAT Necessary Assumption Question Practice Resources

-Obviously you can just go through your actual LSAT preptests and pull out assumption questions for practice.
+Obviously, you can go through your actual LSAT preptests and pull out assumption questions for practice.
 Use early preptests so you can save later ones for doing simulated practice tests.

-It can also be really helpful to see how another pro handles these.
+It can also be beneficial to see how another pro handles these.
 For that, the best resource is The Logical Reasoning Encylopedia By Nathan Fox.
-He brings you through a ton of these (and other question types) in a plain-English, no BS fashion.
-Doing the problems with that as a guide will get you to a 100% comfort-level.
+He brings you through many of these (and other question types) in plain English, no BS fashion.
+Doing the problems with that as a guide will get you to a 100% comfort level.

 Other than that, study hard and let us know if you are hitting any snags.
 We are always here to help!